sonic-net/sonic-mgmt/docs/ECN-test-plan.md

 - On SONiC DUT configure the following:
   1. A single lossless priority value Pi.
 (0 <= i <= 7).
   2. Configure the minimum ECN marking threshold, the maximum ECN marking threshold, and the maximum marking probability of the Priority Pi to Kmin KB, Kmax KB, and Pmax % respectively.
-Let the Kmin, Kmax, and Pmax be 500, 2000, and 5% for first iteration.
+Let the Kmin, Kmax, and Pmax be 500 KB, 2000 KB, and 5% for first iteration.
   3. DUT should have enough buffer to hold (Kmax+10) packets each of 1KB size.

 - Configure following traffic items on the Keysight device:
-  1. Test data traffic: A traffic item from the Keysight Tx port to the Keysight Rx port with lossless priority (DSCP value == Pi).
+  1. Test data traffic: A traffic item from the Keysight Tx port to the Keysight Rx port with the lossless priority (DSCP value == Pi).
-        Number of packets should be fixed to (Kmax+10), each having 1KB frame size.
+        Should have fixed number of packets, Kmax+10 (2010), each having 1KB frame size.
   2. PFC PAUSE storm: Persistent PFC pause frames from the Keysight Rx port to the Keysight Tx port.
 The priorities of PFC pause frames should be the same as that of 'Test data traffic'.
 And the